 I often talk and teach my clients about boundaries.
 Setting limits on what you will and won’t do, what you can and can’t give.
 Healthy emotional boundaries are essential to mental well being.
-If you want to learn more about setting boundaries read this article or watch this video.

 When we start to set emotional boundaries, people around us often get upset because we are “rocking the boat”.
 But if we want other people to respect our boundaries, we also must learn to respect theirs.